greyes1996/greyes1996.github.io/Teaching/teaching.md

 permalink: /teaching/
 ---

+This page includes a detailed account of my prior teaching experience.

 # **Data, Activated!**

 During the summer of 2020, I was a Data, Activated!
 TA (DATA) where I directly mentored 8 students in the [Opportunity Network Fellowship](https://opportunitynetwork.org/fellows/) program.